Whale (computer virus)

 The Whale virus is a computer virus discovered on July 1, 1990.
 The file size, at 9,216 bytes, was for its time the largest virus ever discovered.
 It is known for using several advanced "stealth" methods.

 Description

-After the file becomes resident in the system memory below the 640k DOS boundary, the operator will experience total system slow down as a result of the virus' polymorphic code.
-Symptoms include video flicker to the screen writing very slowly.
+After the file becomes resident in the system memory below the 640K DOS boundary, system slow-down occurs as a result of the virus' polymorphic code.
+Symptoms include video flicker and output to screen appearing very slowly.
 Files may seem to "hang" even though they will eventually execute correctly.
-This is just a product of the total system slow down within the system's memory.

 It was reported that one infected program displayed the following message when run: